jonhelton/csv-importer/README.md

 To get started clone the repo, navigate to the repo directory and run `npm install`

+Relevant code for review can be found under src/app/components and src/app/models and src/app/services

 ## Development server

 Run `npm start` from the command line, inside the project directory.